-Car Rental Coverage Added for Ireland, Israel and Jamaica
+CDW / LDW is Included for Ireland, Israel and Jamaica

-In Italy, collision and theft insurance are included by law on all rentals in Italy.
-Any car rental in Italy automatically prices with coverage by default, and there is no option to remove it.
-Typically in order for your credit card coverage to be in effect, you'd need to decline the coverage provided by the car rental company, and in the case of rentals in Italy, you don't have the option to decline this coverage.
-Bottom line, there's no need for Amex to include insurance in Italy since everyone is insured by default automatically.
+In Italy, collision and theft insurance is included by law on all car rentals as a default.
+Car rental quotes automatically include coverage and there is no option to remove it.
+Typically, in order for your credit card coverage to take effect, you'd need to decline the coverage provided by the car rental company, In the case of rentals in Italy, you don't have the option to decline this coverage.
+Bottom line is that there's no need for Amex to include insurance in Italy since everyone is insured by default automatically.